François Mitterrand: Second Cohabitation

-Disappointed with Rocard's apparent failure to enact the Socialists' programme, François Mitterrand dismissed Michel Rocard in 1991 and appointed Édith Cresson to replace him.
-She was the first woman to become Prime Minister in France, but proved a costly mistake due to her tendency for making acerbic and racist public remarks.
+Disappointed with Rocard's apparent failure to enact the Socialists' programme, Mitterrand dismissed Michel Rocard in 1991 and appointed Édith Cresson to replace him.
+She was the first woman to become prime minister in France but proved a costly mistake due to her tendency to make acerbic and racist public remarks.
 After the Socialists experienced heavy losses in the 1992 regional elections, Cresson resigned from office.
 Her successor Pierre Bérégovoy promised to fight unemployment and corruption but he could not prevent the catastrophic defeat of the left in the 1993 legislative election.
 The Socialist Party suffered a crushing defeat with the right-wing parties winning 485 seats to the left's 95.
 He killed himself on 1 May 1993.

-François Mitterrand named the former RPR Finance Minister Edouard Balladur as Prime Minister.
+Mitterrand named the former RPR Finance Minister Edouard Balladur as Prime Minister.
 The second "cohabitation" was less contentious than the first, because the two men knew they were not rivals for the next presidential election.
-By this point, François Mitterrand was nearly 80 years old and suffering from cancer in addition to the shock of his friend François de Grossouvre's suicide.
+By this point, Mitterrand was nearly 80 years old and suffering from cancer in addition to the shock of his friend François de Grossouvre's suicide.
 His second and last term ended after the 1995 presidential election in May 1995 with the election of Jacques Chirac.
 Socialist candidate Lionel Jospin lost the presidential election.

-Overall, as President, François Mitterrand maintained the "basic characteristic of a strong welfare base underpinned by a strong state."
+Overall, as President, Mitterrand maintained the "basic characteristic of a strong welfare base underpinned by a strong state."
 A United Nations Human Development report concluded that, from 1979 to 1989, France was the only country in the OECD (apart from Portugal) in which income inequalities did not get worse.
-During his second term as president, however, the gap between rich and poor widened in France, with both unemployment and poverty rising in the awake of the economic recession of 1991–1993.
+During his second term as president, however, the gap between rich and poor widened in France, with both unemployment and poverty rising in the wake of the economic recession of 1991–1993.
 According to other studies, though, the percentage of the French population living in poverty (based on various criteria) fell between the mid-Eighties and the mid-Nineties.

 Foreign policy

-According to Wayne Northcutt, certain domestic circumstances helped shape Mitterrand's foreign policy in four ways: he needed to maintain a political consensus; he kept an eye on economic conditions; he believed in the nationalistic imperative for French policy; and he tried to exploit Gaullism and its heritage that is on political advantage.
+According to Wayne Northcutt, certain domestic circumstances helped shape Mitterrand's foreign policy in four ways: he needed to maintain a political consensus; he kept an eye on economic conditions; he believed in the nationalistic imperative for French policy; and he tried to exploit Gaullism and its heritage for political advantage.